NOVEMBER 13-15 2020

 It is our great pleasure to hereby invite you to the 3rd annual session of the Deutsche Schule Thessaloniki Model United Nations conference that will take place on November 13th - 15th , 2020, on the premises of the German School of Thessaloniki.

-DSTMUN is a three-day-long simulation of the proceedings of the United Nations that provides junior high school and high school students (grades 8 to 12) the opportunity to improve their English and debating skills while discussing global issues on an international level.
+DSTMUN is a three-day-long simulation of the proceedings of the United Nations that provides junior high school and high school students (grades 8 to 12) with the opportunity to improve their English and debating skills while discussing global issues on an international level.

 The theme of the 3rd DSTMUN is the 16th Sustainable Development Goal: Peace, Justice, and Strong Institutions.
 According to the official website of the United Nations, “the threats of international homicide, violence against children, human trafficking and sexual violence are important to address, aiming to promote peaceful and inclusive societies for sustainable development.
 They pave the way for the provision of access to justice for all and for building effective, accountable institutions at all levels.
 To tackle these challenges and build a more peaceful and inclusive society, there needs to be more efficient and transparent regulations put in place, as well as comprehensive, realistic government budgets.
 One of the first steps towards protecting individual rights is the creation of more independent national human rights institutions around the world.”¹ Delegates who wish to delve into matters related to the aforementioned theme are invited to take part in this year’s Special Conference committee (SPECON).